589664/ADA512/README.md

-# 📚 ADA512 Cyber-Physical Systems and IoT - Student README
+# 📚 ADA512 Cyber-Physical Systems and IoT

 Welcome to the ADA512 Cyber-Physical Systems and IoT course for the academic year 2023/2024! 🌟